milgra/zenmusic/README.md

 - library auto-organization ( if enabled )
 - activity window and human-readable database for transparent operation

-Read the user manual for further information : [User's Manual](USER.md)
+Read the user guide for further information : [Open User Guide](USER.md)

 ## Installation ##